Frequently Asked Questions

 Can I visit the music department?
 Do you offer a tour?

 Normally, yes, you can definitely visit the music department in Lincoln Hall on the Cornell campus!
-The music office is open from 8am-4:30pm, Monday through Friday, and the building itself is open longer than that if you just want to take a look around.
+The music office is open from 8:30am-4pm, Monday through Friday, and the building itself is open longer than that if you just want to take a look around.
 If you are interested in meeting with a particular professor, please contact them at least one week in advance of your visit.
-However, at this time, our building is closed due to COVID-19.

 I am in another college (e.g. Engineering) - can I still participate in the music department?

 Absolutely!
 Many of the students who participate in music classes are from a different college.
 A lot of them say that their music classes and ensembles allow them to take their minds off of other work as a great counterpart to more technical classes they may be taking, and they often satisfy distribution requirements.

 I don't have a musical background.
 Are there classes I can take?

 Yes!
 Many of our classes have no prerequisites, including several performance ensembles.
 For instance, you can join Deixa Sambar (our Brazilian percussion ensemble), the Gamelan Ensemble, and the Steel Band without any musical background.
 Check our Courses page for more information about classes that are open to non-majors.

 I have a question about a specific class or ensemble.
 Can I talk to the professor or a current student?

 Our professors are terrific and happy to answer questions from prospective students.
 You can find their contact information on our website, or come to our open houses each semester to meet professors and students in person.

 How do I find out about ensemble auditions?
 When do prospective students come to the campus for auditions?